pbazard/tutorials/java-core.md

 ## StringBuilder

 ## Questions
-* What is the difference between StringBuffer and StrinBuilder in Java?
+* What is the difference between StringBuffer and StringBuilder in Java?